cervalx/quickstart-collaborators/wanted-design/system-design.md

   - ticker + strategy pair
   - order expiration: max loss %, max time in days
   - take profit target: %
-  - calcualting R ratio from data above
+  - calculating R ratio from data above
   - visual display of the two possible scenarios
   - visual display of new portfolio if order will be placed
   - note adding, with links